sandboxie-plus/sandboxie-docs/docs/Content/SbieCtrl_HideMessage.md

 # SbieCtrl_HideMessage

 SbieCtrl_HideMessage is a user setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies which of the SBIE messages should be hidden from popping up
+It specifies which of the SBIE messages should be hidden from popping up.

 ```
    .